Cities, Water

-Waterway Restoration in Cape Town, South Africa
+Waterway Rehabilitation in Cape Town, South Africa

 The rivers and wetlands in the City of Cape Town, South Africa, provide valuable services for city residents.
 Waterways supply freshwater from nearby Table Mountain, regulate waterflow, improve water quality, support biodiversity, and are popular areas for recreation, tourism, and fishing.